 INTEGRATE is a project of BioLogos.
 The INTEGRATE curriculum development team includes scientists, teachers, and homeschool parents, all of whom follow Christ.
-Science and theology content will be reviewed by experts in relevant disciplines, and all materials will be piloted in both homeschool and Christian school settings.
-Feedback from expert reviewers and pilot teachers will be incorporated before INTEGRATE becomes commercially available.
-Additional consulting about the needs of Christian schools, teachers, and students is provided by a panel of Christian administrators and educators from a range of Christian faith traditions who work in a variety of educational settings.
+Science and theology content has been reviewed by experts in relevant disciplines, and all units have been field-tested in both homeschool and Christian school settings.
+Feedback from expert reviewers and pilot teachers was incorporated during multiple stages of revision to ensure scientific, theological, and pedagogical excellence.

 The BioLogos INTEGRATE project was made possible through the support of grants from the John Templeton Foundation and TBF Foundation.
 The opinions expressed on this site are those of the authors and do not necessarily reflect the views of either foundation.
 We are also grateful for financial support from the Rainbow Foundation and from individual supporters.
 If you are interested in supporting BioLogos projects like INTEGRATE, please give today!